hyperledger/besu/docs/Getting-Started/Run-Docker-Image.md

 ## Permissions Configuration File

 Specify a permissions configuration file.
-This is equivalent to specifying the `--permissions-config-file` option.
+This is equivalent to specifying the `--permissions-accounts-config-file` or the `--permissions-nodes-config-file` option.

+!!! note
+    When using Docker, the accounts and nodes permissions must be contained in the same [permissions file](../Permissions/Permissioning.md#permissions-configuration-file).

 To run Pantheon specifying a permissions configuration file:
 ```bash